 Struggling when your baby wants to breastfeed constantly but falls asleep or is still hungry?
-Learn why this is normal and what to do to make your nights easier.
+See why this is normal and what you can do.

 “Maybe he’s hungry.”

 The dreaded three words.
-I seriously think I shot dagger eyes whenever anyone suggested feeding my baby during those first few weeks of bringing him home.
+I’d shoot dagger eyes whenever anyone suggested feeding my baby during those first few weeks of bringing him home.